GerritCodeReview/gerrit/Documentation/dev-readme.txt

 = Gerrit Code Review - Developer Setup

-Facebook Buck is needed to compile the code, and an SQL database to house the review metadata.
+Bazel or Facebook Buck is needed to compile the code, and an SQL database to house the review metadata.
 H2 is recommended for development databases, as it requires no external server process.